SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloidSceneFile.md

 ##### Material

-Describes a material which is applicable to faces of meshes.
+Describes a material which is applicable to polygons of meshes.

 ```json
 {